forkdump/Reddit-Flair-Detector-Application/README.md

    Accuracy of SGDClassifier is shown below:

    ![Distribution of different flairs](/static/accsgd.png)

+   Details of all classifiers are in this notebook : (https://github.com/abhisheksaxena1998/Reddit-Flair-Detector-Application/blob/master/Jupyter%20Notebooks/Part%20III%20-%20Building%20a%20Flair%20Detector.ipynb)

 4. **Part IV  - Building a Web Application** :
 A Web-Application is built to predict flair of a r/india post.
 Application has an input field which prompts a link to a reddit post from r/india.
 On submission it predicts the flair of the post.